-Step 1: Open Settings app either by clicking Settings icon in the left-side of the Start menu or simultaneously pressing Windows logo and R keys.
+Step 1: Open the Settings app either by clicking the Settings icon on the left side of the Start menu or simultaneously pressing the Windows logo and R keys.

 Step 4: Under Other users section, click Add someone else to this PC option.

-Step 5: When you see “How will this person sign in?” screen, click the link labelled I don’t have this person’s sign-in information to see Let’s create your account screen.
+Step 5: When you see “How will this person sign in?” screen, click the link labeled I don’t have this person’s sign-in information to see Let’s create your account screen.

-Step 7: On “Create an account for this PC” page, enter a user name for your account, enter a password, re-enter the password to confirm the same, type a password hint.
-Of course, you can leave the password and re-enter password filed blank if you don’t want protect your account with a password.
-And if you have added a password, please refer to our how to automatically sign in to Windows 10 guide to avoid typing the password each time.
+Step 7: On “Create a user for this PC” page, enter a user name for your account, enter a password, re-enter the password to confirm the same, type a password hint.
+Of course, you can leave the password and re-enter the password field blank if you don’t want to protect your account with a password.
+And if you have added a password, be sure to add security questions so that you can easily reset the password if you ever forget the password.

-Click Next button to create your new local user account in Windows 10.
+Click the Next button to create your new local user account in Windows 10.
 That’s it!

-Step 8: In order to sign in to the new account, right-click on Start button on the taskbar, click Shut down or sign out option, and then click Sign out option to see the lock screen.
+Step 8: To sign in to the new account, right-click on the Start button on the taskbar, click Shut down or sign out option, and then click Sign out option to see the lock screen.